CHIRRANJEAVI/Autochip/README.md

-# This reppo is for Autochip importation purpose
+# This reppo is for Autochip importat purpose